 If your son, daughter, or another family member was injured in a Fort Worth school bus accident, or an accident involving school-supplied transportation to or from sports practice, a dance, a field trip, or another school event, compensation may be available to help your family with the resulting medical bills, pain and suffering, and other hardships you are going through.

 The Houston personal injury attorneys of Queenan Law have over 20 years of experience representing injured students and their families against negligent bus drivers, school districts, and other parties.
 Allow our Houston bus crash lawyers to provide you with the compassionate support you need and deserve while we fight to recover compensation on your behalf.
-To talk about your child’s school bus injury in a free and confidential legal consultation with our knowledgeable Houston bus accident attorneys, call Queenan Law at (817) 476-1797 today.
+To talk about your child’s school bus injury in a free and confidential legal consultation with our knowledgeable Houston bus accident attorneys or Dallas bus accident lawyers, call Queenan Law at (817) 476-1797 today.